alvt55/Workout-Tracker-Java-/README.md

 An example of a function that this application will have is being able to have accurate statistics (ex. most weight lifting in a single session) that summarize a user's fitness journey.
 The project will have multiple classes which represent the different activties.
-These classes will have fields which keep track of valuable information (ex. repetitions, sets, personal records, etc.).
+These classes will have fields which keep track of valuable information (ex. repetitions, sets, etc.).

 Since 2023 just ended, I believe many people are interested in becoming a better version of themselves through improving their confidence and athleticism.
 This will keep track of their progress while